-Even based on a relatively-simple stylized model, our analysis suggests a novel approach to studying sustainable farming as a coupled human and natural system.
-Specifically, we show that complex dynamical behaviors like tipping points can emerge purely from the interaction between human agents and their ecological surroundings.
+Even based on a relatively-simple stylized model, our analysis suggests a novel approach to studying agriculture as a coupled human and natural system.
+Specifically, we show that complex dynamical behaviors like tipping points can emerge purely from the interaction between the decisions of human agents and their ecological surroundings.
 Even with no inherent complexity in the ecological model, and decision-making agents that do nothing but optimize their expected utility based on current conditions, our model generates the bimodal distribution of agroecological practice adoption that we see in the real world.
 By conceiving of sustainable agricultural management through this lens, we offer new insights into some classic agricultural policy conundrums.

 Methods:

-The state space S is a vector with a lower bound of 0, and a soft upper bound of 1, with the system state st representing the degree to which the agent derives ecosystem services benefits bs such as soil productivity, water infiltration, and climate resilience from the diversification practices they have implemented on their farm.
+The state space S is a vector with a lower bound of 0, and a soft upper bound of 1, with the system state st representing the degree to which the agent derives ecosystem services benefits bs such as soil productivity, water infiltration, crop pollination, and climate resilience from the diversification practices they have implemented on their farm.
 Actions to increase investments in diversification practices probabalistically increase or decrease the future system state, with r defining the rate at which the ecosystem responds to change.
 While agents may stochastically transition to s>1, investments into diversification practices do not positively correlate with the probability of upward state transitions beyond s=1.

-The action space A is a continuous vector from 0 to 1, with a=0 representing no investment of resources into DP adoption and maintenance and a=1 representing the highest conceivable level of investment.
-Investment in diversification practices incurs costs ca, either as a direct result of implementation (e.g. equipment, materials, and labor), opportunity costs (e.g. forgone yields due to reduced cultivated acreage or lost production efficiency), or both.
+The action space A is a continuous vector from 0 to 1, with a=0 representing no investment of resources into diversification practices (DP) adoption and maintenance and a=1 representing the highest conceivable level of investment.
+Investment in DPs \ incurs costs ca, either as a direct result of implementation (e.g. equipment, materials, and labor), opportunity costs (e.g. forgone yields due to reduced cultivated acreage or lost production efficiency), or both.

 The time step t corresponds to a single growing season.
 At each time step, the agent chooses an action based on their current state by following decision policy π. π is calculated by maximizing expected utility for each state/action pair over the full time horizon using a Stochastic Dynamic Programming (SDP) approach , with the discount rate γ determining how much the agent values current rewards relative to future rewards.